 Another source stated in 1822 that the religious people of Bengal Province in India believed it was unlucky to regard the snakehead as either bad or good.

 Since there arrival we have spent years targeting these fish in our local waters.
 We have caught as many as 40 on one trip and usually average around 15 per outing.
 It is fun fishing with lots of explosive topwater strikes and hard runs.
 Not too mention that you will probably catch plenty of other species as well.
 You have to love South Florida, the melting pot for everything including fishing.
-With all of our native and non native species, we consider where we live South Florida to be the most exciting freshwater destinations in the World.
-It's a fish that many anglers try fishing for and end up returning again and again.
+With all of our native and non-native species, we consider where we live in South Florida to be the most exciting freshwater destinations in the World.
+It’s a fish that many anglers try fishing for and end up returning again and again.